shadowbobi/short-lnk-meteor-course/readme.md

 # Short lnk

-This is a link-saver built on Meteor and React
+This is a link-saver built on Meteor and React for the new course.

 ## Authors